Planetary Decadal and Community Findings

 Action: "Conduct an interagency assessment to explore interest from key government stakeholders in the coordinated development of current and future deep space radar facilities and identify where these facilities may be useful for planetary defense.
 Given the loss of the Arecibo Observatory’s 305-meter antenna, provide data to support the newly established interagency group on existing and planned deep space radar capabilities, informing key priorities, investment, and operational opportunities."

-As mentioned above, an interagency working group has been initiated, led by the NSF, to explore the use of planetary radar systems for planetary defense.
+As mentioned above, an interagency working group was initiated, led by the NSF, to explore the use of planetary radar systems for planetary defense.
 The ngRADAR team was invited, as part of a wider NRAO effort, to speak with the interagency working group taking the above action.
 Also, the plan itself makes note of the ngRADAR pilot radar system in Appendix C (page 28), listing applicable developments since 2018, noting that: "Preliminary testing on NSF’s Green Bank Telescope of a prototype low-power radar, developed by Raytheon in conjunction with NSF’s Very Long Baseline Array which is operated by the National Radio Astronomy Observatory, resulted in highest resolution images of the Moon collected from ground.
 NSF is funding conceptual designs of next-generation medium- and high-power radars for potential deployment on current and future radar-capable facilities."
+These interagency discussions resulted in the Cross-Disciplinary Deep Space Radar Needs Study described below.

-NASA released their own Planetary Defense Strategy and Action Plan in response, expanding on many of the same actions of the national plan from their agency-level, operational perspective as well as complementing the National Cislunar Science & Technology Strategy.
+NASA released their own Planetary Defense Strategy and Action Plan in response to the national plan, expanding on many of the same actions from their agency-level, operational perspective as well as complementing the National Cislunar Science & Technology Strategy.
 These include identifying ways to enhance data streams from current and future space domain awareness programs (including those for cislunar studies) and supporting interagency assessment of current and future radar facilities potentially of use for planetary defense.
 As part of these objectives, NASA will seek to strengthen partnerships with the NSF and US Space Force in regard to planetary radar.
 Of note, NASA states that "existing radar capabilities could be augmented with a next generation deep space radar for potentially hazardous object ranging and imaging, which may require interagency collaboration and partnership."
 The ngRADAR project could provide this augmentation.

 National Cislunar Science & Technology Strategy